tableau/tableau-data-acceleration-client/docs/da_intro.md

 To use this tool, you need the following:

+* Python 2.7.9 or later or Python 3.5 or later
 * Tableau Server version 2020.2 or later
 * [Tableau Server Client (Python)](https://tableau.github.io/server-client-python/)
 * Server or site administrator permissions